muziejus/wandering-rocks/markdown/spacetime.md

 ## Spacetime, Nothing but Spacetime…

-> Did it start with Berson, or before?
+> Did it start with Bergson, or before?
 Space was treated as the dead, the
 > fixed, the undialectical, the immobile.
 Time, on the contrary, was richness,
 > fecundity, life, dialectic.
 (Foucault, 70)